-These preference shares are callable in part or in whole at the Bank's option any time on or after their first call dates at par plus dividend due up to the call date.
+These preference shares are callable in part or in whole at the Company's option any time on or after their first call dates at par plus dividend due up to the call date.
 The earliest call date for these preference shares is June 30, 2014.

-The payment of dividends on preference shares is subject to recommendation by the Board of Directors, and approval by the CBB and ordinary shareholders.
-The preference shares take priority over the Bank's ordinary shares for payment of dividends and distribution of assets in the event of a liquidation or dissolution.
+The payment of dividends on preference shares is subject to recommendation by the Board of Directors, and approval by ordinary shareholders.
+The preference shares take priority over the Company's ordinary shares for payment of dividends and distribution of assets in the event of a liquidation or dissolution.